rundeck/docs/docs/api/rundeck-api.md

 In APIv34 or later:

 * `importWebhooks` true/false, If true, import the webhooks in the archive.
 If false, do not import webhooks (default).
 * `whkRegenAuthTokens` true/false, If true, always regenerate the auth tokens associated with the webhook.
 If false, the webhook auth token in the archive will be imported.
 If no auth token info was included with the webhook, it will be generated (default).

+In APIv38 or later:

+* `importNodesSources` true/false.
+If true, import Node Resources Source defined on project properties.
+If false, do not import the nodes sources.

 Expected Request Content: